 Iowa’s Advanced Manufacturing Industry Make-Up

-- The advanced manufacturing sector employs 14% of the state’s total workforce — 36% higher than the national employment distribution for manufacturing.
+- The advanced manufacturing sector employs nearly 14% of the state’s total workforce.

 Growth in Iowa’s Advanced Manufacturing Sectors